the-fortissimo-five/piano-sim/user-stories.md

 As a member of the audience, I’d like to see those introductions, so that I can place the project into the context of the development team’s educational path.

+As a member of the audience, I'd like to be able to find a way to contact the creators of the project, so I can forward any follow-up questions to an appropriate person.

 #Index/Piano Page

 As a user, I want a navigation bar with eye-catching styling and descriptive names, so that I can navigate quickly to whatever I’d like to see on the web app.